GluuFederation/docs-oxd-prod/3.1.2/sources/libraries/languages/ruby/index.md

 * Gluu oxd server - [Installation docs](https://gluu.org/docs/oxd/install/)
 * SSL certificate for the application

-- Rails
-- Passenger
-- Apache 2.4.4 or higher

 ### Library

 To install gem, add this line to your application's Gemfile: